Mrtracker-new/Sortify/README.md

 - "Find duplicate files in Documents folder"
 </details>

-## ❓ Troubleshooting
+## ❓ Help, It's Broken!

 <details>
-<summary><b>Application Won't Start</b></summary>
+<summary><b>It Won't Even Open</b></summary>
 <br>

-1. Ensure you have Python 3.8+ installed
+1. Got Python 3.8 or newer?
+Check with `python --version`
-2. Verify all dependencies are installed: `pip install -r requirements.txt`
+2. Try: `pip install -r requirements.txt` (sometimes dependencies get lonely)
-3. Check for error messages in the console
-4. Try running with administrator privileges
+3. Look at the error message (I know, reading is hard, but try)
+4. Right-click → "Run as Administrator" (when in doubt, ask for more permissions)
+5. If you see a PyQt6 DLL error, see the installation section above
 </details>

 <details>
-<summary><b>Files Not Being Sorted</b></summary>
+<summary><b>It's Not Sorting My Stuff</b></summary>
 <br>

-1. Verify the source and destination folders exist and are accessible
-2. Check if you have write permissions for the destination folder
-3. Ensure the file types you're trying to sort are supported
-4. Check if any other application has locked the files
+1. Do those folders actually exist? (serious question)
+2. Can you write to that folder?
+Try creating a text file there manually
+3. Is the file type supported?
+We're good, but not magic
+4. Is another app using the file?
+Close Excel, for the love of... just close it
 </details>

 <details>
-<summary><b>AI Categorization Not Working</b></summary>
+<summary><b>The AI Seems...
+Not Smart</b></summary>
 <br>

-1. Ensure you have an internet connection for the initial model download
+1. First run?
+You need internet to download the brain
-2. Verify that the AI model files exist in the application directory
+2. Check if model files are in the app folder
-3. Try restarting the application
-4. Check if your system meets the minimum RAM requirements (4GB+)
+3. Turn it off and on again (classic IT solution)
+4. Got at least 4GB of RAM?
+The AI needs food to think
 </details>

 <details>
-<summary><b>Windows Defender Warnings</b></summary>
+<summary><b>Windows Is Having a Panic Attack</b></summary>
 <br>

-1. Add an exclusion for the Sortify executable in Windows Defender
-2. Consider using the signed installer from the releases page
-3. Check that the download source is the official GitHub repository
+1. Windows Defender freaking out?
+Add Sortify to the exclusions list
+2. Download from official GitHub only (duh)
+3. We're not malware, Windows is just paranoid about unsigned software
 </details>

 ## 🔧 Technical Details